mttcohack/MTTCohackContainers/readme.md

 ![app architecture](./images/app_arch.png)

-You can fulfill the challenge with either one of these two options:
+You can fulfill the challenge with the following steps:

   - Build the **API** image in your local machine .